Working Towards FIAP Distinctions

 The “FIAP No.” Column

-You should also be aware of the difference between a Salon and a Circuit.
-A salon is a single event, which is likely to have different sections (eg: Open, Nature, Photo‐Travel etc) into which you can enter different images and these will be judged just the once.
+A Salon is a single event, which is likely to have different sections (eg: Open, Nature, Photo‐Travel etc) into which you can enter different images and these will be judged just the once.

 A Circuit will comprise of more than one Salon, each having identical sections, so that the photographs you submit will be passed from one salon to another and can then gain acceptances and awards in each salon.
 Sometimes the different salons are registered to different countries as well.
 It is possible to have multiple acceptances for an image in a circuit, and there might be more than one country involved.
-All the accepted images can be counted, but a circuit can only count as 'one salon and one country'
+Each salon within the circuit will have its distinct salon number

 A final note